BumpNet: A Sparse MLP Framework for Learning PDE Solutions: Experimental Results

 \subsubsection{Heat Equation}

-This benchmark evaluates Bump-PINN in a simple time-evolution problem, where BumpNet is trained on the spatial and temporal domains simultaneously, i.e., with ``space-time'' bumps.
+This benchmark evaluates Bump-PINN in a simple time-evolution problem, where BumpNet is trained on both spatial and temporal domains simultaneously, i.e., with ``space-time'' bumps.
 The benchmark is the 1D heat equation

 where $(x,t) \in [0,1]\times [0,5]$, with initial condition $u(x,0) = \sin(2\pi x)$.
 The analytical solution to this equation is given by

 where we set $\alpha=1$.

 We applied Bump-PINN with $20 \times 6$ structured bumps along the spatial and temporal dimensions, resulting in 840 parameters.
 We use higher resolution on the x-axis to capture the sinusoidal curve.
 The Bump-PINN was compared to a PINN based on a MLP with 15 layers of 15 nodes each, containing 3,421 parameters, and SPINN with 200 nodes and 1,021 parameters.
 Despite its smaller parameter count, Bump-PINN demonstrated superior predictive accuracy in capturing complex solution geometries (Fig.~\ref{fig-heat1d} and Table~\ref{tbl:benchmark-pde}).
 This efficiency underscores its architectural advantages.
 Notably, SPINN faces convergence challenges for this problem and requires supplemental finite difference methods to achieve an accurate solution~\cite{ramabathiran2021}.
 In contrast, BumpNet is flexible and can effectively represent intricate solution geometries without additional numerical methods.